Bruce-liushaopeng/Book-Store/README.md

 Group Project name: Online Bookstore

-Group members:
+Group members:<br>
-    Shaopeng Liu (101078992)
+    Shaopeng Liu (101078992)<br>
-    Shang Shi (101173744)
+    Shang Shi (101173744)<br>
-    Xiaobin Xu (101118254)
+    Xiaobin Xu (101118254)<br>

 Purpose:
     This project is meant to implement a command-line based application for an online bookstore that is composed of multiple functions.
 Without registration, users can view the books in the bookstore or search for a book they are looking for.
 Users can use this application to register an account to purchase books and follow up on their orders.
 This application also allows the owner(administrator) to place and check orders, add new books, and view the report of the publishers, authors, etc.

-System Config:
+System Config: <br>
-npm vision: 8.19.2
+npm vision: 8.19.2<br>
-node.js vision: v18.12.1
+node.js vision: v18.12.1<br>
-pgAdmin vision: 6.13
+pgAdmin vision: 6.13<br>
 pgAdmin Server using: PostgreSQL 14

-Setup database:
+Setup database: 	<br>
-    	1. Change system vairbales by going to file: database-initialize-variables.js
+    1. Change system vairbales by going to file: database-initialize-variables.js<br>
-   	2. Change the passwor
+   	2. Change the passwor<br>
-	3. Change the database name, use a name that haven't been in your database.
+	3. Change the database name, use a name that haven't been in your database.<br>

 	In the command line, run:

    	3. npm install, install the NodeJs packages
     4. node database-creator, to create a new database with the name you entered at step 3
     5. node database-initializer, create tables, functions, triggers, and initial data
 	6. When see the message of success, then means the setup is complete

 To run the system:

     	1. in the CMD, run" node console ", this will start the command line application